Jackson’s Bay, 1874-1879: Resolutely Untamed

 The petitions infuriated Macfarlane, who refused further work to anyone he found out had signed them.

-The final petition became the pivot that ended the settlement, and the £6,000 cash injection into the largely impoverished community could hardly be kept secret.
-The extra money fanned “strong feelings” from settlers still hoping for employment.
-Macfarlane claimed the settlers wanted to use the funding to “repudiate their indebtedness to the Government” and was having none of it.
+The final petition ended the settlement.
+The £6,000 cash injection into the largely impoverished community could not be kept secret.
+The extra money suddenly available fanned “strong feelings” from settlers still hoping for employment.
+Macfarlane claimed the settlers wanted to use the funding to “repudiate their indebtedness” to the government, and was having none of it.

-He admitted his attempts at collecting back rents had “given great offence” resulting in an “indignation meeting” and a petition against his management of the settlement.105
+He did admit to the commission that his attempts at collecting back rents had “given great offence” and had resulted in an “indignation meeting” and a petition against his management of the settlement.109

 In his last statement to the commission, wedged within a report on geology and analysis of minerals, Macfarlane introduced the notion that the Poles’ suffering stemmed from the lack of a church: